alex-spataru/frc-robot-programming/Chapter 1.md

 ### The Power Distribution Panel (PDP)

 The PDP is in charge of sending electrical power to all the robot components.
-All FRC teams are enforced to use this panel for safety reasons; every component that requires electricity must be connected to the PDP.
+All FRC teams are enforced to use this panel for safety reasons.
+Every component that requires electricity must be connected to the PDP.
 If there’s a short on the robot, the PDP will trip the corresponding breaker automatically.

 ![PDP with Labels](http://khengineering.github.io/RoboRio/controls/Images/pdpinfo.png)

 ### The Pneumatics Control Module

-If your team uses pneumatics to control some aspects of your robot, you will need this module to control your pneumatic components.
+The pneumatics control module allows you to control the robot's pneumatic components.
+Its commands run through CAN bus.

 ![PCM with Labels](http://khengineering.github.io/RoboRio/Images/pcminfo.png)